 That's why B2B sales people use terms such as decision maker, budget owner or influencer to refer to a key person and their environment.

-Image 2: For a B2B sales people, it is crucial to find out who is actually making the buying decision
+Image 2: For a B2B sales people, it is crucial to find the decision maker

-More sophisticated traders draw relationship power maps either manually or with the help of software.
+More sophisticated traders draw relationship maps (power maps) manually or with the help of software.
 They expect to win large and complex contracts by mapping the relationships between the various actors and then influencing them.
 But this tactic may not lead to success, especially if the purchasing centre is run by a "cold and detached" procurement specialist.